gautamojha1997/Chord-and-CAN-algorithm-using-Akka-Framework/README.md

 	- case class setPredecessor(nodeIndex: Int, value: Int): It is used to set the predecessor of a given node
 	- case class fetchData(nodeIndex: Int, key: Int): It is used to fetch the data stored at the node
 	- case class storeData(nodeIndex: Int, dht: EntityDefinition): It is used to store the data stored at that node
-	- case class extendData(nodeIndex: Int, dht: mutable.HashMap[Int, String]) :
+	- case class extendData(nodeIndex: Int, dht: mutable.HashMap[Int, String]) : It is used to add the data of deleted node to a node with index "nodeIndex"
-	- case class containsData(nodeIndex: Int)
+	- case class containsData(nodeIndex: Int): This is used to check if a given node has any data stored in it.

 - Utility
     - This object file takes a string and number of bits to return hashed value used for generating keys inserted into DHT and for data units.